ultraio/docs-blockchain/docs/tutorials/fundamentals/tutorial-token-transfer-and-nft-purchase.md

 Before starting this tutorial, you will need:

 - A developer account on the Ultra Testnet and to be logged into the Ultra Toolkit.
 If you don't have it, please follow our previous tutorial: [Tutorial - Log in to the Ultra Toolkit](./tutorial-login-to-toolkit.md).
 - Your account must have sufficient UOS tokens for transactions and fees.
-If you don't have tokens, see [how to get tokens](./how-to-get-tokens.md) or [how to use Faucet](./tutorial-obtain-token-and-purchase-ram.md).
+If you don't have tokens, see [how to use Faucet](./tutorial-obtain-token-and-purchase-ram.md).

 ## Goal